-- C: .1 11 Gather the facts - what you know and what you need to find out Define the problem Gather the facts - what you know and what you need to find out.
+Define the problem Gather the facts - what you know and what you need to find out.
 Check your facts and sources for accuracy.
 Write a clear, objective description of the problem.
 Determine who is most directly involved Initially include only those individuals who are at the point of concern and whose participation is necessary to solve the problem.
 For example, if your child is having a problem with a particular teacher, the problem at this point belongs only to you, your child and that teacher.
-Meet with those most directly involved Calmly share, listen to, and acknowledge all points of view.
-Restate the problem together Start by listing points of agreement.
+Meet with those most directly Calmly share, listen to, and acknowledge all points of view. involved Restate the problem together Start by listing points of agreement.
 Move to the question that you need to address together.
 Identify solutions and their con- Offer and consider all options.
 Be flexible. sequences Discuss the potential outcome of each solution. sequences Eliminate solutions unacceptable to either party.
 Choose the solution satisfactory to both parties.
-Select a plan of action Determine what needs to be done, by whom and in what time frame. pram or access Specify a means of assessing the outcome.
-Do k both parties agree?
-If YES, follow the e plan.
+Select a plan of action Determine what needs to be done, by whom and in what time frame.
+Specify a means of assessing the outcome.
+Do k ooth parties agree?
+If YES, follow the plan.
 The problem is resolved.
 If NO, consider directing concerns to the next level of authority.
-Directing concerns to the next level of authority Involvement of the next level of authority may be necessary due to the complex nature of the problem; the need for additional resources; or due to disagreement over the most appropriate course of action.
+Directing concerns to the next level Involvement of the next level of authority may be necessary due to the of authority complex nature of the problem; the need for additional resources; or due to disagreement over the most appropriate course of ac- tion.
 This request for involvement of the next level of authority may be initiated by a phone call, a scheduled visit, or a letter to the person at the next level.
 Summarize previous results Both parties should provide the person at the next level with a review of the outcome of the first meeting; the reasons for the contact with the next level of authority; and their recommendations.
+Receive feedback Within 10 working days, all parties should receive a response that includes a strategy for dealing with the concern and a rationale to support all recommendations.
+If the parties do not agree, the Super rintendent may address the problem solving process.